5 Ways to Deal With Anniversary Reactions

 Anniversaries aren’t just for couples, and some aren’t so happy.
-The anniversary reaction: it’s the annual echo of a trauma or loss such as the death of a beloved, a nightmarish experience like sexual assault, a near-fatal accident, or military combat.
+The anniversary reaction is the annual echo of a trauma or loss, such as the death of a beloved, a nightmarish experience like sexual assault, a near-fatal accident, or military combat.

 But despite the patterns being predictable, the reactions themselves are as varied as the individuals experiencing them.
 Sometimes, the mind remembers, even unconsciously, and a psychological reaction—like a spike in depression or PTSD—can be triggered by the weather, the light, or other seasonal reminders like back to school or the first signs of spring.